dimonovdd/Xamarin.MediaGallery/README.md

 - When saving media files, the date and time are appended to the file name
 - When using the `PickAsync` method the `selectionLimit` parameter just sets multiple pick allowed
+- A request to cancel `PickAsync` method will cancel a task, but the picker UI can remain open until it is closed by the user.

 ## iOS